soumiknafiulferdous/Multi-threaded-Group-Chat-Server/README.md

 A chatting system is implemented where multiple clients can join the server and can chat together like in a chat-group.
 It is just like facebook messenger group.

 When the user run the server, server will wait until a client request comes.
-When we run a client program, this client request will go to the server and the server will create a new thread for this client.
+When a client program is run, this client request will go to the server and the server will create a new thread for this client.
 So the server can handle multiple clients by using different threads for each client.

 When a new client joins the server, first thing the server will do is to create a separate thread for him/her.
 Then the server will ask his/her name by sending a message like “Enter